SebastianMuskalla/RIGG/Evaluation.md

 We present the experimental evaluation of our tool.

-Note that the data that we present was created using the code in the **benchmark** branch of the algorithm.
+Note that the data that we present was created using the code in the **benchmark** branch of the repository.

 For the experimental evaluation, we have generated random instances of regular inclusion grammar games and solved them using a set of three algorithms.